Asia Today: SKorea cases jump over 500 amid reimposed rules

 - Sri Lankan police say 1,123 officers have tested positive for COVID-19 and 2,800 others have been quarantined amid a surge in cases in the capital and its suburbs.
 Police spokesman Ajith Rohana said Thursday that the 2,800 have been quarantined at their quarters and in quarantine centers.
 Health authorities have linked the police infections to a cluster of cases centered at the country’s main fish market near Colombo.
 Sri Lanka has seen an upsurge in the disease since last month, when two clusters emerged - one at a garment factory and the other at the fish market.
 The confirmed cases from the two clusters grew to 17,934 on Thursday.
 Sri Lanka’s total confirmed cases reached 21,468 on Thursday, including 96 fatalities.

 - Hong Kong on Thursday reported its third straight day of over 80 new coronavirus infections, a day after its leader declared a goal of “zero infections” in an annual policy address.
 Authorities reported 81 coronavirus infections, 13 of which were not traceable.
 Daily cases in the past week have surged to a three-month high, resulting in the cancellation of a planned air travel bubble between Hong Kong and Singapore.
-Many of the cases in the recent surge have been linked to outbreaks in dance studios across the city, with Hong Kong ordering those who have visited stipulated venues to undergo mandatory testing.
-Hong Kong leader Carrie Lam said in her annual policy address on Wednesday that the city is aiming for “zero infections,” and said that it might implement another round of mass testing of its residents.
-The increase in locally transmitted cases has prompted concern that a new wave of the virus has begun in the city.
+Many of the cases in the recent surge have been linked to outbreaks in dance studios across the city, with Hong Kong ordering those who have visited the venues to undergo mandatory testing.
+Hong Kong leader Carrie Lam said in her annual policy address on Wednesday that the city is aiming for “zero infections,” and that it might implement another round of mass testing of its residents.
+The increase in locally transmitted cases has prompted concern that a new wave has begun in the city.
 Authorities have tightened social distancing measures, ordering bars and nightclubs to close, in an attempt to stem the transmission.

+- Japanese Prime Minister Yoshihide Suga said Thursday that the next three weeks will be critical in stopping a further upsurge in infections in the country that experts warn is putting medical systems on the verge of collapse.
+Suga urged people to wear face masks, wash their hands frequently and avoid risks.
+His government has been criticized for being too slow to suspend campaigns to stimulate the economy by encouraging domestic tourism, shopping and eating out.
+Experts on a government taskforce said the number of elderly patients is rising, with infections increasingly being brought into homes from offices and elsewhere.
+They urged the government to take action urgently to avoid an explosion in infections as in the U.S. and Europe.
+Suga said the government has dispatched 1,200 public health experts to assist infection tracing and other efforts around the country, while securing more beds for seriously ill patients.
+Tokyo Gov. Yuriko Koike on Wednesday requested that places that serve alcohol close early starting Saturday until Dec.
+17 and urged residents to avoid non-essential outings.
+Sapporo, Osaka and Nagoya issued similar requests.
+Japan survived an initial wave of infections in the spring without compulsory lockdowns.
+The number of cases has since gradually climbed as the government tries to balance disease prevention and the economy.
+Japan has reported 137,261 cases, including 2,201 deaths.

 Follow AP’s coverage at https://apnews.com/hub/coronavirus-pandemic and https://apnews.com/UnderstandingtheOutbreak